wkgcass/vproxy/doc/how-to-use.md

 There are two additional modules provided by vproxy if discovery config is available.

 * smart-group-delegate: watches the discovery network for node changes, and update the handled server-group resource.
-* smart-service-delegate: register a service into the discovery network for others to know.
+* smart-node-delegate: register a node into the discovery network for others to know.

 The user application may use an http client to manipulate the vproxy configuration.

-For example: you can register/deregister a service using the http request to http-controller:
+For example: you can register/deregister a node using the http request to http-controller:

 ```
-POST /api/v1/module/smart-service-delegate
+POST /api/v1/module/smart-node-delegate
 {
   "name": "my-test-service",
   "service": "my-service,